beachu23/Pick-Ban-Analysis/README.md

 ></iframe>

 Distribution of Pick Orders by Position of Winning vs. Losing teams, visualized by a Box and Whisker plot.
-We can see that winning teams have a higher Q1, making more of their data centered around a later pick order for Top.
+It looks like winning teams have a higher Q1, making more of their data centered around a later pick order for Top.

+**Interesting Aggregates**

 | result | top      | jg       | adc      | mid      | sup      |
 |--------|----------|----------|----------|----------|----------|